ibm-cloud-docs/devsecops/devsecops-add-new-pipeline-to-existing-toolchain.md

 # Adding a pipeline to an existing toolchain
 {: #devsecops-add-pipeline}

-You can add a pipeline to an existing toolchain by creating a new Delivery Pipeline tool integration.
+ Add a pipeline to an existing toolchain by creating a new Delivery Pipeline tool integration.
 {: shortdesc}

 To add a pipeline to an existing toolchain, complete these steps: